Why subscribe?

 People

 Founder: The Iowa Writers' Collaborative includes highly regarded, popular, columnists from around the state.
 Produces the Okoboji Writers' Retreat.
-Writes Julie Gammack's Iowa Potluck.
+Writes Julie Gammack & Guests.
 Having a blast.